Making Sense of Supplements: A Comprehensive Guide

 It's important to consult with a healthcare provider when starting new supplements, particularly if you already take prescription medications.
 Some supplements can interact negatively with medications or underlying health conditions.

 For example, St. John's Wort is a wonderful herb that is used for mood support, nerve pain, and antiviral.
-Since it's used for mood support and works on the serotonin, it is not safe to be used with prescription antidepressant medications that work on the same pathway, as combining the two can increase serotonin to an unsafe level.
-And, St. John's Word increases the speed at which your liver detoxifies other types of medications, such as some blood pressure medications or antibiotics, rendering them less effective.
+Since it's used for mood support and works on the serotonin pathway, it is not safe to be used with prescription antidepressant medications that work on the same pathway, as combining the two can increase serotonin to an unsafe level.
+And, St. John's Wort increases the speed at which your liver detoxifies other types of medications, such as some blood pressure medications or antibiotics, rendering them less effective.
 This is just one example of why it's so important to consult with a knowledgeable practitioner or resource before starting a new supplement regimen.

 The dose and duration matters